Auditions

 -Theatre for Young Audiences

--Theatre Education (unless you are enrolled in Intern II this semester)
+-Theatre Education (unless you are enrolled in Intern II in the Fall semester)

-BA Students, Dance majors, and ED&P/SM concentrations are welcome to audition, but not required.
+BA Students, Dance majors, and ED&P/SM concentrations are welcome to audition and submit a self-tape but not required.
 If you are in one of these programs and choose to audition, please have a conversation with your faculty mentor on how being cast might affect your assignments, practicums, and needs in your main area of focus.

 How to Sign Up for Auditions: